Baby shower: Ancient Egypt

 In ancient Egypt, rituals relating to the birth of a child took place after the event itself.
 Quite unlike modern baby showers, this involved the mother and the child being separated to "contain and eliminate the pollution of birth" – this may have included visiting local temples or shrines.
 After this, household rituals may have taken place, but the specifics are hard to study as these are such female-focused events.

 Ancient and Modern India

-In India, a pregnancy ritual has been followed since the Vedic ages: an event called Simantha, held in the 7th or 8th month.
+In India, especially in South India a pregnancy ritual has been following: an event called Simantha, held in the 7th or 8th month.
 The mother-to-be is showered with dry fruits, sweets and other gifts that help the baby's growth.
 A musical event to please the baby's ears is the highlight of the ritual, as it was common knowledge that the baby's ears would start functioning within the womb.
 The ritual prays for a healthy baby and mother, as well as a happy delivery and motherhood.